iannagasen/sivalabs-springboot-k8s/spring-k8s/readme.txt

   - Instead, it allows you to simulate HTTP requests and responses by calling your controllers directly, which makes your tests faster and more focused.

+Using testcontainers:
+  for configuration of jdbc url, see: https://www.testcontainers.org/modules/databases/jdbc/